sunshinghin/Snaky-bot/README.md

 If any problem while installing nextcord.Please join our discord server and ask there!
 [Click me](https://discord.com/invite/GPRwYfYH6Y)

-It should installed nextcord in your computer now!
+It should install nextcord in your computer now!

 ## Start